Gilead-BioStats/gsm.app/.github/CONTRIBUTING.md

-# Contributing to gsmApp
+# Contributing to gsm.app

-This outlines how to propose a change to gsmApp.
+This outlines how to propose a change to gsm.app.

 ## Fixing typos